igoramadas/jarbunq/README.md

 ### Planned features

+- Web frontend to configure the settings and view status / logs (work in progress!)
 - Support push or SMS notifications
 - Support sending events to Philips Hue
 - Support hot-reloading of settings and modules (no need to restart the service)
-- Web frontend to configure the settings and view status / logs
 - Create a single app-package using [pkg](https://github.com/zeit/pkg)

 ## Crazy quick start guide